hd-zero/hdzero-docs/docs/vtx-general.md

 ::: tip
 Notes:

 - HDZero VTX will still become hot even on P1mW mode.
-It is better to keep VTX on 0mW when it will be idle for a while.
-Though the receiver will not have live video on this mode, it will come back as soon as the exit using radio shotcut.
+It is better to keep VTX on 0mW when it will be idle for a while though the receiver will not have live video on this mode.

 - Use sticks shortcut to enter 0mW, and to exit 0mW mode.
 :::